nikhil0207/opendoc-sg-courts-mobile-app-user-guide/main.md

 	- Icon to indicate cases for which you are counsel on record in Law Firm Cases.

 **Known Issues**
-- Document sharing of court order will not have Authentic Court Orders features.
+* Document sharing of court order will not have Authentic Court Orders features.
-- Intermittent display issues with venue info and UI alignment issues will be made available in the upcoming releases.
+* Intermittent display issues with Venue Info and UI alignment issues.

 ### Version 1.6.9

 **What's new**
 1. Law Firm Users who login using CorpPass

-	- View hearings in the Hearing List for Today, Tomorrow, This Week, or Later (up to the hearing period selected in the settings)
+  -	Access cases, case related information and documents filed.
+  -	Share documents by using icon when case document is opened.
-	- Display hearing outcomes (if provided) in the Hearing List.
+  -	See hearings scheduled in Upcoming Hearing and Calendar.
-	- Fix Settings page to allow scrolling if the device screen size is smaller.
-	- View the list of court hearing venues and the hearings scheduled in the venue for the day.
+  -	See list of court hearing venues and the hearings scheduled in the venue for the day.
-	- Choose to enable notifications for All cases, My cases, or None (Disable notifications).
-	- Share documents by using the icon at the top right when the case document is opened.
-	- See an icon on the case in Law Firm Cases if the case is represented by you (who is logged in).

 2. Litigant in person can login to the app using SingPass

-	- Access case(s), case related information and document(s) filed.
+  -	Access cases, case related information and documents filed.
-	- Share documents by using the icon at the top right when the case document is opened.
+  -	Share documents by using icon when case document is opened.
-	- View hearings scheduled in the Upcoming Hearing List and Calendar.
+  -	See hearings scheduled in Upcoming Hearing and Calendar.
-	- View the list of court hearing venues and the hearings scheduled in the venue for the day.
+  -	See list of court hearing venues and the hearings scheduled in the venue for the day.

 **Known Issues**

 * Document sharing of court order will not have Authentic Court Orders features.
-* Intermittent display issues with venue info and UI alignment issues will be made available in the upcoming releases.
+*	Intermittent display issues with Venue Info and UI alignment issues.

-## Give us your feedback
+## Feedback

-Your feedback will help us improve the app.
+Your feedback will help us improve the App.
+Use **Feedback** button on the dashboard or go to: https://tinyurl.com/sgcourtsfeedback.

-Questions?
-You can contact us at: [elitigation@crimsonlogic.com.sg](mailto:elitigation@crimsonlogic.com.sg).
+Have questions or need help?
+Contact us at: [elitigation@crimsonlogic.com.sg](mailto:elitigation@crimsonlogic.com.sg).

-Information collected will be used only for purposes of the beta test – information will not be stored beyond the duration of the beta testing period.
+Information collected will be used only for purposes of improving the App – information will not be stored beyond the duration of the relevant testing period.

-You can give feedback by clicking the “Feedback” button on the Dashboard in the App.
-Alternatively, You can also provide feedback at: [https://tinyurl.com/sgcourtsfeedback](https://tinyurl.com/sgcourtsfeedback).

 ## FAQ